-4.1 Member company actively communicates about Fair Wear membership and its human rights due diligence efforts.
+4.1 Member company actively communicates about Fair Wear membership.

 МАХ MIN

 4 2 0

 Advanced Intermediate Insufficient

-Member company active- ly engages with its cus- tomers and stakeholders to share their Fair Wear membership journey and spread the message.
+Member company active- ly engages with its cus- tomers and stakeholders to share its Fair Wear membership journey and spread the message.
 Member company actively communicates about Fair Wear membership.
 No active communication or inaccurate communi- cation.

-Fair Wear membership includes the need for a brand to show its efforts, progress, and results.
 Fair Wear members have the tools and targeted content to inform customers, consumers, and retailers.
 Fair Wear expects its member companies to use these tools to showcase accountability without any need for greenwashing.
 The more brands communicate about their sustainability work, the greater the overall impact of the work of the Fair Wear member community.

 This indicator focuses on the broader imperative of sharing the member story with consumers and other stakeholders.
 Advanced efforts mean the member company looks for additional channels to share its efforts.
 Providing adequate communication materials to retailers and (web)shops can count for this indicator as well, knowing that they can contribute to more and better visibility.
 Intermediate efforts mean brands use standard communication measures, such as their website or sales brochures, to communicate about their Fair Wear membership.
 Member companies will receive an insufficient when they, or their resellers, inaccurately communicate about Fair Wear (e.g., making unwarranted claims not in line with Fair Wear's communication protocols).